The Six (EastEnders): Aftermath of the murder

 Linda claims that her alcoholism played a factor in her forgetting what happened at Christmas, but DCI Arthurs doesn't believe her and tells her to leave as the police have no evidence of Linda being directly associated with the murder.
-Linda returns back to the Square and goes to the café to tell Bernadette.
+Linda returns to the Square and goes to the café to tell Bernadette.
 Bernadette strangles Linda, similar to how Keanu strangled Sharon, but stops herself and continues to break down and tell her that she needs to hand herself in, but Linda tells her that the police don't believe her.
 Phil's solicitor Ritchie Scott (Sian Webber) manages to tell Sharon that Linda tried to confess to the crime and she urges Ritchie to call the four other women.
-They all follow Suki as she goes to the café and sees Linda talking with Bernadette.
+They all follow Suki as she goes to the café and see Linda talking with Bernadette.
 Kathy and the other three women tell Bernadette what happened on the night of Keanu's murder.
 Bernadette flees and goes to the Albert to call Karen and tells her that she would visit Keegan in Germany.
 Linda meets with Sharon in prison and tells her that she confessed as she says the truth would have came out eventually, like Dean's confession for her rape ten years prior.
 Sharon then returns to her cell for the night, unaware that her former step-mother Chrissie Watts (Tracy-Ann Oberman) is sitting in the cell next door.

 During her time in prison, Sharon comes face to face with Chrissie, who has served 19 years of a life sentence for murdering Sharon's adoptive father, Den Watts (Leslie Grantham).
 Chrissie learns about Keanu and his murder, and blackmails Sharon into cancelling a meeting with the governor.
 Sharon had threatened to jeopardise Chrissie's parole hearing after Chrissie attempted to burn her with a kettle.
 Chrissie, in turn, warns Sharon that if she does not comply, she will ensure both Sharon and Linda are jailed for Keanu's murder.
 Meanwhile, Linda discovers that Dean has been sentenced to nine years in prison for raping her.
 Sharon ultimately cancels the meeting with the governor and makes amends with Chrissie before her release on parole.
 After being released, Chrissie reunites with Jake Moon (Joel Beckett), revealing that he is alive, and the two briefly visit Albert Square before leaving for good.